 "We ran into a barrier of the dead at the exit," Colonel Guido Pedroso de Melo, commander of the fire brigade in Rio Grande do Sul, said of the scene that firefighters found on arrival.
 "We had to clear a path to get to the rest of those that were inside."

-However, Pedroso de Melo did point to several egregious safety violations - from the flare that went off during the show to the locked door that kept people from leaving.
+The fire chief said the club was authorized to be open, though its permit was in the process of being renewed.
+But he pointed to several egregious safety violations - from the flare that went off during the show to the locked door that kept people from getting out.

 The club's management said in a statement that its staff was trained and prepared to deal with any emergency.
 It said it would help authorities with their investigation.

 One of the club's owners has surrendered to police for questioning, GloboNews TV reported.

 When the fire began at about 2:30 a.m., many revelers were unable to find their way out in the chaos.

 "It all happened so fast," survivor Taynne Vendrusculo told GloboNews TV.
 "Both the panic and the fire spread rapidly, in seconds."